Teerath-Agarwal/Encryption-Software/README.md

 # Encryption-Software
 This is a software to encrypt and decrypt files, wth ultra high security which none other can provide.
 If you lose the password, these is absolutely no way to get your data back!
-NO WAY!
-(Honestly, I doubt if the world's best hackers can crack this algorithm).

-Don't believe in anyone, except yourself for securing your utmost important files.
-Most of the softwares out there store your data with security risks.
-Some directly store password, some use password protected database.
-More or less, each one of them has some vulnerability.

-But this one is truely different.
 The two way encryption algorithm uses SHA-256 one way hashing as the underlying security mechanism.
-If you wanna break it, break SHA-256 first!

-For this reason, I particularly suggest to either use one single password (atleast 8 characters) or store all your passwords in a file and lock it with one password which you must remember whatsoever.
-I myself use the latter method as I find it safe.

 ## Table of Contents